 Joe Armstrong was born in Fort Worth, raised in Abilene, and earned a B.A. in journalism at Trinity University and a Juris Doctor degree from the University of Texas School of Law.

-Joe has been in the publishing business for 35 years and was the publisher of ten magazines, including New York, Rolling Stone, New West, Saveur, Worth and Civilization (the magazine of the Library of Congress); he has also been an adviser to the publishers of TIME, Random House, Doubleday, American Express Publishing, Hearst, Gannett, USA TODAY, John F. Kennedy Jr. and his political magazine, George, and to Home Box Office Documentaries.
+Armstrong was a publishing for more than 35 years and was the publisher of ten magazines, including New York, Rolling Stone, New West, Saveur, Worth and Civilization (the magazine of the Library of Congress); he has also been an adviser to the publishers of TIME, Random House, Doubleday, American Express Publishing, Hearst, Gannett, USA TODAY, John F. Kennedy Jr. and his political magazine, George, and to Home Box Office Documentaries.